 List them in order of importance and also allocate an amount to saving for your goal(s).

-How much you allocate to this is the subject of another post, but 10-20% of your disposable monthly income is a perfectly achievable goal formats people.
+How much you allocate to this is the subject of another post, but 10-20% of your disposable monthly income is a perfectly achievable goal for most people.

 The key point here is to set yourself up with a structure.
 You can make adjustments later as you go along.